- What is asylum?

 The UK asylum process

-The asylum process varies depending on your circumstances.
+The asylum process in the UK varies depending on your circumstances.
 Once you have made your claim you will have a screening interview and will be assigned a caseworker.

-You may be asked to do more interviews or submit more evidence during the process.
+You may be asked to do more interviews or submit more evidence during the asylum process.

 The screening interview